Burbinox/developer-bible/AI_and_ML/README.md

 ## Random Forest <a name="random_forest"></a>
 Collection of multiple decision trees built on random subsets of the data (with replacement — some samples may appear multiple times or not at all in a given tree).
 Each tree works independently, and the final prediction is based on majority vote (for classification) or average (for regression).
 It produces more accurate and stable results than a single decision tree.

+## XGBoost <a name="xgboost"></a>
+XGBoost is a supervised learning algorithm mainly used for classification and regression tasks.